-On Sundays, we bring in canned goods, paper towels, toiletries and other necessities, leaving them in the not-pretty-but-very-practical bins in our narthex (church lobby).
-Then, once a month, we bring our collection to the Family Network of Wyoming food pantry, where we also volunteer.
+On Sundays, we bring in canned goods, paper towels, toiletries and other necessities, leaving them in the baskets in our narthex (church lobby).
+Then, on the last Sunday of the month, we bring our collection to the Family Network of Wyoming food pantry.

 Easter offering to bring Jacob’s family to Grand Rapids

-In 2019, we are dedicating our Easter offering towards purchasing plane tickets to bring Jacob Chol’s family here from Nairobi.
-Read more about this special project and learn how you can help!
+In 2019, we dedicated our Easter offering towards purchasing plane tickets to bring Jacob Chol’s family here from Nairobi.
+Read more about this special project!

 Thanksgiving Basket Project

 Every year, we gather the names of 25 nearby families who are struggling to make ends meet.
 Everyone takes a list of things we want to include in our “baskets,” and we ask the families if they prefer a ham or a turkey as their main course.